Mailing Address: 0101 Old Main Hill

 Welcome to the Disability Resource Center(DRC)!
 The DRC staff is pleased to assist students in achieving their educational and vocational goals.

-This handbook is designed to outline some of the services available from the DRC and specifies guidelines that are pertinent to these services.
-The handbook does not address every service and program offered by the DRC and it may be altered from time to time without prior notice.
-It is important to keep in touch with your DRC counselor on a regular basis for updates on services and procedures.
+This handbook is designed to outline some of the services and accommodations available from the DRC and specifies guidelines that are pertinent to these services.
+The handbook does not address every service, program or accommodation available to students.
+The handbook may be altered from time to time without prior notice.
+It is important to keep in touch with your Accessibility Consultant on a regular basis for updates on services and procedures.
 Students are encouraged to become familiar with the other relevant policies and procedures of Utah State University (USU).

 - DRC Purpose